AlexFullmoon/thinkpad-x1-yoga-5-hack/docs/Hardware.md

 WhateverGreen obviously works, but we also need some extra framebuffer finetuning and more.
 Here are comments to DeviceProperties in config.
 Note that I have 4K internal display, for FHD/2K some options are not necessary.

-Some options may not be necessary, require testing.

 | property                          | value      | what it does                                       |
 | --------------------------------- | ---------- | -------------------------------------------------- |
 | `AAPL,ig-platform-id`             | 0x00009b3e | Framebuffer IDs.                                   |